Clarke agrees Scotland extension until 2026

-Steve Clarke agrees Scotland extension to remain as manager until 2026
+Steve Clarke agrees Scotland extension to remain as head coach until 2026

 Last updated on .From the section Scotland